 - Europe’s in-car navigation sales saw a modest growth of 5% YoY in 2022.

-- HERE continued to lead the European built-in car navigation market in 2022.
+- HERE continued to lead the European built-in car navigation map data licensing market in 2022.

 - Google’s automotive foray challenges the position of players like HERE and TomTom.

 - New players like Mapbox and What3word are bringing unique aspects to in-vehicle navigation.

 Beijing, New Delhi, London, San Diego, Buenos Aires, Hong Kong, Seoul – September 1, 2023

 European in-car navigation sales saw a modest growth of 5% YoY in 2022, according to the latest research from Counterpoint’s Global Embedded Navigation Sales Tracker.
 The increasing adoption of electric vehicles (EVs) and advanced driver assistance (ADAS) features is driving the growth of built-in navigation systems in cars.
 Navigation helps EV drivers plan the optimal route by considering battery range and charging station locations.
 Besides, navigation helps ensure safety by giving drivers information about the weather, speed limits and traffic conditions.

 In terms of sales volume, Germany, the UK and France are the leading countries in built-in car navigation.
 But in terms of the share of such cars in total car sales, Norway leads, followed by the Netherlands and Germany.
 Volkswagen Group, Stellantis and Renault-Nissan are the top three automotive groups in terms of built-in car navigation sales.
 EV players like Tesla, NIO and Xpeng offer navigation on all models.

 Commenting on the market dynamics, Research Analyst Mohit Sharma said, “Almost 50% of cars sold in 2022 had built-in navigation.
 HERE is leading the European market in terms of licensing its map data.”